trungpq163/system32/docs/engineering/backend/restful-api.md

 ---
-title: Restful API
+title: Writing REST API
 slug: engineering/backend/restful-api
-sidebar_label: Restful API
+sidebar_label: Writing REST API
 ---

 An API is a user interface for developers.
 Put the effort in to ensure it's not just functional but pleasant to use.